Affordable Housing Projects

-The owner has applied to the City of Eugene for $1.5 million in Community Development Block Grant (CDBG) funds for the project.
+The City of Eugene has lent $1.5 million in Community Development Block Grant (CDBG) funds for this Eugene landmark.
 Additional, leveraged resources include FHA loan, 4% and 9% Low-Income Housing Tax-Credit, equity, tax-exempt bonds, and gap financing from the State of Oregon.

 · Replacing the building’s skin with highly-insulated roof, walls, and windows

 · Updating interior LED lighting, plumbing fixtures, and mechanical systems

 · Creating additional ADA parking spaces and route to building entrance

 During the rehabilitation, tenants will be temporarily relocated to another unit within the building or to a comparable unit off-site at no cost to them.
 All residents will return once phased work is complete, and no one will be permanently displaced as a result of the project.

 Rehabilitation will begin in early 2019.
 This project not only extends the life of the building, but also preserves the long-term affordability of the federal rent subsidies for future, aging Oregonians.

 Funding has been tentatively awarded to the Market District Commons development, owned by Homes for Good.
 Regulatory compliance is underway.

 Please check back for more information.